 After soaking the rice in water, drain the rice into a fine-mesh strainer and make sure that the rice has no excess water left.
 If you don’t drain it well, you actually end up with more water while cooking the rice.

-3. The ratio for water to rice is 1 to 1.
+3. The ratio of water to rice is 1 to 1.

 However, when the rice is cooked in the Instant Pot, the steam does not escape from the pressure cooking (less evaporation).
-Therefore, the best water ratio is one to one: 1 cup of rice to 1 cup of water.
+Therefore, the best water ratio is one to one: 1 cup of rice to 1 cup of water, or 1 rice cooker cup (180 ml) of rice to 180 ml of water.

 4. Cook at high pressure for 2 minutes.

-After testing a few different variations, the best cooking time for short grain rice is 2 minutes on high pressure.
+After testing a few different variations, the best cooking time for short-grain rice is 2 minutes on high pressure.
 I’ve also tried using the “Rice” mode on the Instant Pot, which is set to 12 minutes on low pressure.
-As both manual and “Rice” mode takes 5 minutes to pressurize, “Rice” mode takes extra 10 minutes to cook.
+As both manual and “Rice” mode takes 5 minutes to pressurize, “Rice” mode takes an extra 10 minutes to cook.

 5. Natural release for 10 minutes and then release the pressure.